AshIsAtWork/MolSim/submissions/assignment-5/Report.md

 </div>

 **4. Contest**
 In all likelihood, we have no chance of being in the top half of the competition with our strategy, as the performance gain is marginal, especially in 2D simulation.
 There are definitely other strategies whose performance is significantly better.
-Since this is the first time we have worked with OpenMP, it's probably no shame if not everything works the way you want it to right at the beginning.
+Since this is the first time we have worked with OpenMP, it is probably no shame if not everything works the way you want it to right at the beginning.

 ***2D***